microsoft/codespace-features/src/external-repository/NOTES.md

-This feature standardizes and simplifies the proces of setting up a Codespace to work with an external repository -- meaning a Git repository other than the one that defines your Codespace.
+This feature standardizes and simplifies the process of setting up a Codespace to work with an external repository -- meaning a Git repository other than the one that defines your Codespace.
 This is being primarily developed to support Azure DevOps repositories but it ought to work with any Git repository.